24 January – 9 February 2024

 The Falkland Islands is an archipelago of some 750 islands lying at 52°S in the South Atlantic, some 350 miles NE of Tierra del Fuego.
 With a population of around 3,000 it is a self-governing independent Overseas Territory of the UK.
 It is an island paradise, where the wildlife comes to you, and that’s why we visit!
 In some ways it is remarkably similar to Orkney: friendly locals, a windswept, treeless landscape, with great scenery and sea-scapes, big skies, and lots of wildlife.

 You can expect to see five species of penguin (gentoo, Magellanic, king and rockhopper, with Macaroni as a bonus) with ease at extremely close quarters with six metres being the recommended distance.
 But in reality if you sit still, penguins will come much closer to you than that, so bring your wide-angle lens!
-Other birds that are unusual include the two endemic species – Cobb’s wren and the Falkland steamer duck (called Logger locally), but there are an additional 12 sub-species of birds unique to the Falklands.
+Other birds that are unusual include the three endemic species – the Falklands cormorant, the Falklands steamer duck (called Loggers locally) and the Cobb’s wren, but there are an additional 11 sub-species of birds unique to the Falklands.

 The Falkland Islands is responsible for much wildlife of global importance: over 70% of the world’s black-browed albatrosses; and the world’s largest populations of gentoo penguins (30%) and southern giant petrels (40%).
 It is also critically important for the conservation of striated caracara (called Johnny Rook locally), ruddy-headed geese, white-bridled finches and tussac birds, all of which are either seriously threatened or have very restricted distributions in South America.
 There are 175 native species of higher plants with 14 endemic species; and even wingless insects adapted to the windy environment and found nowhere else.